 Important: This is a lovely walk and makes for a great combination with the Hever walk, which it connects to at Hill Hoath (behind Chiddingstone Castle), but I have to emphasise, there is a 700-800 metre stretch on a road (when you reach Penshurst Place) with no pavement.
 It could be dangerous if you didn’t pay attention because cars come down this road at 30-40mph (wrongly in my view), so take care and please don’t take young children on this section.

 Meadows, meadows, meadows.
 And two enormous Tudor homes.
-And the river Eden.
+And the River Eden.
 And a funny piece of sandstone.
 Some woodland, but lots of nice hedgerows, quiet lanes and interesting views.
 There are Weald vistas back to the Greensand Ridge and Ide Hill to the north.
-There’s one rubbish bit on a road half way for about eight minutes (not advisable with younger children).
-However, this stretch of road is potentially dangerous so please take real care.
-Pubs and tearoom at Penshurst, nice cup of tea at Chiddingstone (also a pub which I’m not sure ever opens).
+Nice cup of tea at Chiddingstone and the superb Castle Inn.
 The start of the walk is at Chiddingstone, an authentic tudor hamlet entirely owned by the National Trust, with a great pub: the Castle Inn (newly opened as of 6 April 2017).
 Can easily combine this walk with the neighbouring Hever circular walk to make a nine-mile, five-hour monster.
+No steep bits.

 Closest rail is Penshurst station, which is on the route from London Victoria to Tonbridge via East Croydon and Redhill (it’s about 30 minutes from East Croydon).
 The next closest is Hever station is on the London Bridge to Uckfield route via East Croydon.
 But neither station are close enough to the walk I’m afraid unless you want to turn it into an epic.
 Penshurst station is nowhere near Penshurst but is actually at Chiddingstone Causeway, which isn’t very near Chiddingstone.
 Confused?
 The best thing to do is take the train to Penshurst, Leigh (next station and a bigger village) or Hildenborough (first stop after Sevenoaks) and get a cab to Chiddingstone or Penshurst (you can pick the walk up there).
 One such cab firm is Hildenborough Taxis, another is Green Line.